K-2SO: Development

-K-2SO was part of the initial line-up of spies in John Knoll's pitch for Rogue One, as an Imperial protocol droid.
+K-2SO was part of the initial line-up of spies in John Knoll's pitch for Rogue One, as an Imperial protocol droid who previously tried to kill Andor.
 Designs for the character's look focused on giving him both a unique silhouette as well as keeping him in tune with the Imperial aesthetic from A New Hope.
 References of Imperial designs were used, and the character's chest plate draws on the armor of an AT-AT commander in The Empire Strikes Back.
 Unused designs by Ralph McQuarrie for droids and stormtrooper helmets would influence his eventual head shape.
 Originally designed as a "black protocol droid," further story development and drafts that "accentuated" his ties to the Empire turned K-2SO into an Imperial security droid.
 His laid back personality became a "visually amusing" contrast to his "towering, monolithic form."
 Director Gareth Edwards wanted K-2SO to be "appealing" despite his figure, and designs continued to reflect elements of his personality with his form; his stoop is one example, showing his "casual kind of personality."